gatling/frontline-doc/content/reference/current/installation/manual/index.md

 }
 ```

-* <1> FrontLine HTTP bind port
+* <1> Gatling Enterprise HTTP bind port
 * <2> Cookies max-age in seconds (default: 7 days)
 * <3> SSL configuration, activated if both `certificate` and `privatekey` are uncommented and points to valid files, or if `generateSelfSignedCertificate` is true.
 * <4> Path to the certificate (or full chain) file.
 Must be an X.509 certificate chain file in PEM format.
 * <5> Path to the private key file.
 Must be a PKCS#1 or PKCS#8 private key file in PEM format.
-* <6> For testing purpose, you can make FrontLine produce a self signed certificate
+* <6> For testing purpose, you can make Gatling Enterprise produce a self-signed certificate
 * <7> Optional HTTP proxy, enabled when both host and port are filled.
 This proxy will be used for every HTTP request to Cloud providers APIs and on-demand injectors.

 ```hocon